ggreenjr/PowerShell-Snippets/README.md

 ## Summary:
-The files found in this repository and outlined in this document are snippets of PowerShell code that I have found to be useful for various reasons on various PowerShell scripting projects.
-Some of these I have found to be useful as pieces of code in scripts I was working on (either directly as written or built in as functions to call later on), and others I have found to be more useful as functions in my PowerShell profile to perform certain tasks on an as needed basis.
-For each set of code, there should be two files in the repository, a `.ps1` file and a `.snippets.ps1xml` file.
+The files found in this repository and outlined in this document are snippets of PowerShell code that I have found to be useful for various reasons across multiple PowerShell scripting projects.
+Some of these I have found to be useful as pieces of code in scripts I was working on (either directly as written or built in as functions to call later on), some I have found to be more useful as functions in my PowerShell profile to perform certain tasks on an as needed basis, and others I have found useful in both of the aforementioned scenarios.
+For each snippet of code, there should be two files in the repository, a `.ps1` file and a `.snippets.ps1xml` file.
 The `.ps1` files are Powershell files containing the code snips.
 The `.snippets.ps1xml` files are used in conjunction with the Powershell ISE in order to create shortcuts for placing custom code into the scripts you are working on.
-In order to make use of the `.snippets.ps1xml` files, they must be placed in the
-`%USERPROFILE%\Documents\WindowsPowerShell\Snippets` directory of the system on which you are using the Powershell ISE.
+In order to make use of the `.snippets.ps1xml` files, they must be placed in the `%USERPROFILE%\Documents\WindowsPowerShell\Snippets` directory of the system on which you are using the Powershell ISE.
+It is my hope that you will find these bits as useful as I have.

 ## Snippets:
 [Powershell-Script_Documentation](https://github.com/ggreenjr/PowerShell-Snippets/blob/master/README.md#powershell-script_documentation "Powershell-Script_Documentation")